-Statement introduced in Junos OS Release 11.4 for EX Series switches.
+Statement introduced in Junos OS Release 11.4.

 Increase the maximum number of searchable hash indexes to mitigate situations in which hash index collisions are causing problems with the learning of MAC addresses in the forwarding database (FDB).